• Skip to primary navigation

 Instructions

-• In a large bowl, combine the bread crumbs, Cajun seasoning, garlic powder, salt and pepper to make the crab cakes.
+• In a large bowl, combine 1/2 cup panko bread crumbs, Cajun seasoning, garlic powder, salt and pepper to make the crab cakes.
 Mix well.

 • In a separate bowl, combine the egg, mayonnaise, hot sauce, mustard, Worcestershire sauce, lemon juice, celery, shallot, serrano and parsley.

 • Pour the wet ingredients into the dry and mix with a fork.
 Add the crab meat and hand mix.
-Form them into 6 crab cakes and set them on a large plate.
+Very gently form the mixture into 6 crab cakes.
+A rubber spatula is useful here.

 • Next, make the Cajun Cream Sauce by processing the mayonnaise, mustard, hot sauce, apple cider vinegar, pickled jalapenos, celery, Cajun seasoning, lemon juice and minced garlic in a food processor until smooth.
 Pour into a bowl and refrigerate until ready to use.